Looking for a Doctor with a Special Interest?

 Can I have someone accompany me?

-Yes, however we must insist on there being no children with you.
-We cannot allow children to be in the room while the injection is taking place as they will not be able to be supervised and it is important that there are no distractions or sudden movements.
+Yes, however please do not bring children with you.
+Children cannot be allowed in the room while the injection is taking place as they will not be able to be supervised and it is important that there are no distractions or sudden movements.

 When can I go home?